nus-cs2113-AY1920S2/tp/docs/UserGuide2.md

 #### 3.3.5.
 Find Patient Records: `find pr`

- Display detailed information for that particular patient's visit using the NRIC and index of the patient's records which can obtained from the [list pr](#332-list-patient-records-list-pr) command.
+Display detailed information of a patient's visit using the NRIC and index of the patient's records which can be obtained from the [`list pr`](#334-list-patient-records-list-pr) command.

 ##### Format: